BlinkUX/sequelize-mock/docs/api/instance.md

 the Instance and reject the promise if there are any validation errors.

 ###  Return
-Returns <Promise.&#60;Instance&#62;> Instance if there are no validation errors, otherwise it will reject the promise with those errors
+`Promise.<Instance>`: Instance if there are no validation errors, otherwise it will reject the promise with those errors